 Under Industry, select Leisure and Travel Arrangements.
 These two categories cover most of the travel trade on LinkedIn.
 Different companies label themselves differently, so starting broad and narrowing down gives you better coverage than being too specific from the start.

 Add your location.
 For US-based tour operators, select the United States.
-You can also filter by headcount — a range of 11 to 200 employees captures most mid-size tour operators and travel agencies without pulling in very small one-person operations or very large conglomerates.
+You can also filter by headcount.
+A range of 11 to 200 employees captures most mid-size tour operators and travel agencies without pulling in very small one-person operations or very large conglomerates.

 Use the keyword search at the top.
 Type “DMC” to filter for companies with that word in their name or description.
 This quickly isolates destination management companies from the broader travel category.
 You can run the same search for “tour operator” or “inbound travel” to find other specific segments.